fbpx

 Propagating martagon lilies is a great way to increase your garden’s beauty and variety.
 There are two main methods of propagating martagon lilies: division and seed collection.

 Division is the easiest way to propagate these flowers, as it requires minimal effort on the part of the gardener.
-Simply dig up an existing clump of lily bulbs, separate them into smaller groups with at least three bulbs each, then replant in well-drained soil in full sun or partial shade.
+Simply dig up an existing clump of lily bulbs, separate them into smaller groups with at least three bulbs each, and then replant in well-drained soil in full sun or partial shade.
 The new plants should bloom within a few years after planting.

-Seed collection is also possible but can be more difficult than division because seeds need specific conditions for germination and growth—namely cold temperatures (below 40°F) for several months before sowing in springtime when temperatures warm up again.
+Seed collection is also possible but can be more difficult than division because seeds need specific conditions for germination and growth—namely, cold temperatures (below 40°F) for several months before sowing in springtime when temperatures warm up again.

-Collecting viable seeds from mature plants can be tricky; you must wait until they turn brown before harvesting them off the stem, which may take some time depending on how quickly they ripen in your area.
+Collecting viable seeds from mature plants can be tricky; you must wait until they turn brown before harvesting them off the stem, which may take some time, depending on how quickly they ripen in your area.
 Once collected, store them in an airtight container until ready to sow outdoors or indoors during winter months if necessary.

 Common problems with martagon lilies